vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/jAti-varNa-practice/v1/persons/sage-bloodlines/AngIrasaH/dattakAngIrasAH/paurakutsAH/nAthamuniH/prajAH/kRShNa-tAta-deshikaH/_index.md

 He restored the deshika's tUpul shrine from the tenkalai-s.
 The british judge dismissed a tenkalai criminal case against him when they all rose with folded hands as soon as he entered the court.
 Also given mahAmahopAdhyAya title by the british.

-> There was a Tirupputkuzhi Swamy who was a chanDa-prachanDa panDita - Was presiding over Nyaya sadases in Kashi and Kanchi at 18 years of age.
+> There was a Tirupputkuzhi Swamy who was a chaNDa-prachaNDa paNDita - Was presiding over Nyaya sadases in Kashi and Kanchi at 18 years of age.
 The aged seniors in his own family declined from performing Bharanyasa for him saying they were unqualified.
 He went and sought Periyandavan thiruvaDi for Bharanyasam.
 It is said that this was a turning point in Periyandavan's tenure.
 > - vijay

 > TP swami was a scholar in saiva Siddhanta as well.
 He had taught on shaiva-siddhAnta granthas as well.